kiwicampus/rosboard/README.md

 * `max_allowed_latency` - Maximum allowed latency in milliseconds before dropping the connection.
 Default is 10000.
 * `foxglove_uri` - URI of the Foxglove Studio instance to redirect to when the "Foxglove" button is clicked.
 Default is official Foxglove Studio instance https://app.foxglove.dev/ **which doesn't work with the rosboard protocol**.
 You can run your own Foxglove Studio instance and set this parameter accordingly.
 Our foxglove fork supports this protocol.
 * `foxglove_layout_uri` - public URI to the Foxglove Studio layout to be used in the Foxglove Studio instance.
 Default is empty, which means the default layout will be used. **Note**: this is not supported by the official Foxglove Studio instance.
+* `<topic-type-name>` - Maximum rate to stream this type topics.
+For example setting `sensor_msgs/msg/PointCloud2:=5` will transmit all messages from all pointcloud topics to a maximum of 5 Hz.
+* `topic.<topic-name>` - Maximum rate to stream this specific topic.
+For example setting `topic./lidar/pointcloud:=1` will transmit all messages from topic `/lidar/pointcloud` to maximum 1 Hz.
+This param has prevalence over a previously set maximum rate param for topic types.

 These 2 last parameters are only available in our fork of Foxglove Studio.
 Refer to https://github.com/kiwicampus/studio/tree/kiwi-main?tab=readme-ov-file#connecting-to-rosboard